11.87° N · 75.37° E Malabar Coast Est. 2026

 What Seagulls is, and what it isn't.

-Bringing your children somewhere to learn is a matter of trust.
-So here, gently and plainly, is the honest shape of it — before you write in.
+Bringing your child somewhere to learn is a matter of trust.
+Here, plainly, is the shape of it — before you write in.

 01